shinseung428/simGAN_NYU_Hand/README.md

 -Buffer/Batch size was reduced due to memory issues
 -Local adversarial loss implemented with window size 2x2 but produces artifacts
 *(will test further with smaller window size)
+-May have to change the size of the discriminator network since the size of the patches are smaller than the original input images

 ##Results